A Service of Jewish Family Services, 959 N. Main Street, Providence.

 Range of support services, including individual, couples and family counseling and support groups

 Aids low-income families offering food, clothing and household items, and emergency assistance.

 Supporting children with special healthcare needs to develop to their fullest potential is the focus of Looking Upwards’ children’s program.
 To promote children’s growth, we bring together expertise in a wide array of disciplines.
 Our caring clinical team listens to each family’s goals for their child and creates an individualized plan.
 Services are offered in the child’s home, community, school and other natural settings.
 We help children to develop their strengths, learn new skills and successfully participate in the world around them.
 Services are available for children from birth to young adults and include: Early Intervention, Home Based Therapeutic Services (HBTS), PASS, School-to-Career Transition, and Behavioral Consulting Services.
 Founded in 1978, Looking Upwards is a nonprofit agency supporting adults with developmental disabilities and children with special healthcare needs to live fulfilling lives.

 Provides hot meals to the elderly.
 Volunteers and donations needed.

 1000 Eddy Street, Providence.

-Meeting Street, founded in 1946, provides quality inclusive education with clinical expertise, therapeutic and developmental services to children and young adults of all abilities, to help them achieve their maximum potential.
+Meeting Street provides quality inclusive education with clinical expertise, therapeutic and developmental services to children and young adults of all abilities, to help them achieve their maximum potential.